ratchek/bubble-trouble-pygame/README.md

-This is an attempt at recreate the game "BubbleTrouble" with pygame.
+This project is based on an online flash game I used to play as a child called "Bubble Trouble".

 In order to run this game, you need to make sure you have pygame installed.
 Switch to a virtual environment and run